Nikon D7000 vs Sony A7R III

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D7000 does not offer wifi capability.
+In contrast, the D7000 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A7R III (unlike the D7000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D7000 and the A7R III have been discontinued, but can regularly be found used on ebay.
 The D7000 was replaced by the Nikon D7100, while the A7R III was followed by the Sony A7R IV.
 Further information on the features and operation of the D7000 and A7R III can be found, respectively, in the Nikon D7000 Manual (free pdf) or the online Sony A7R III Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D7000 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.